-To use other libraries, go to the Encryption tab and set SSL Library and Crypto Library.
+To set libraries to be used, go to Cluster Properties -> the Encryption tab -> SSL Library and Crypto Library.

-6.3.25 CLI settings in the OCI environment
+6.3.27 CLI setting in the OCI environment

-This section describes the settings of CLI in OCI environment.
-Some of EXPRESSCLUSTER's functions internally run OCI CLI for their processes.
-To run OCI CLI successfully, you need to set up in advance.
+This section describes CLI setting in the OCI environment.
+Some of EXPRESSCLUSTER's functions internally run the OCI CLI for their processes.
+To run the OCI CLI successfully, you need to set up in advance.

-For OCI CLI settings, refer to the following website.
+For more information on the OCI CLI setting, refer to the following website.